How We're Responding to COVID-19

 - The Atlanta Journal-Constitution (AJC) and the Dayton Daily News: Both papers have expanded local, national and international coverage on the COVID-19 pandemic.
 The AJC is also providing complimentary access to the AJCePaper as a public service.
 Hear more from the AJC’s editor, Kevin Riley, about how the newsroom will continue to provide reliable, up-to-date information.

 The James M. Cox Foundation is providing millions to purchase equipment to make COVID-19 diagnostic testing more readily available in our communities.
-The foundation also joined with Emory University to start the Feed the Frontline initiative, which includes more than 1,300 individuals, foundations and corporate contributors and has raised nearly one million.
-The goal is to feed 10,000 weekly meals to healthcare workers and first responders battling COVID-19.
-The program is also expanding to deliver meals to Atlanta police and Atlanta fire and rescue first responders.
+The foundation also joined with Emory University to start the Feed the Frontline initiative, which includes more than 1,500 individuals, foundations and corporate contributors and has raised more than $1 million.
+The program, which launched in April, has provided more than 15,000 meals to workers at Atlanta-area hospitals and to Atlanta police and fire rescue first responders.

 And inside our customers’ homes, Cox Communications is helping families in need stay connected to the internet through our Connect2Compete program.
 We’ve fast-tracked qualifications and increased speeds for those who qualify.